RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #73, #74, #75, #76

+Started working on the corner bushes, but ran into a lot of problems with pieces being deleted as I was working on things.
+So I had to remove the entire grass floor so I could start from a good point.
+Now I've got into a good groove where I'm "painting" corner bushes on the convex corners.
+Once I'm finished with those, I have to work on the concave corners.
+The reason for these bushes is to prevent people getting spotlights on them even when they are crouched and traversing the map.
+They should only be revealed with spotlights if they are uncrouched.

 ## #71, #72

 Duplicated the Covet map so I could create a gallery of pieces for Covet so I